calscoo/portfolio/hugo/content/about.md

       * Demonstrates AWS, Linux, OOP, and scripting proficiency.
       * Builds secure and scalable services in AWS.
       * Writes dynamic infrastructure as code in Ansible.
+      * Participated in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability and minimizing downtime.
       * Automates deployments using Jenkins.
       * Performs zero downtime security and usability upgrades.
       * Miscellaneous automation scripting.